Scenes From a Venetian Carnival

 This photographic series is a fantasy, created from moments of reality wherein fantasies are enacted.
 It is not so much a document of what Carnival is, as much as a vision of what Carnival dreams itself to be; or, perhaps, what I dream it to be.
 The images were constructed from a collection of three year’s worth of photographs taken in Venice during the weeks of Carnival.
 Each image merges a scene from Carnival with a texture from an old wall, a canal reflection, a window display, or perhaps an old church.
 The visual effect is to marry the make-believe scenarios enacted by contemporary Carnivaliers with the long arm of myth, memory, and history sealed within the weather-worn stones of Venice, creating a dream-like drama that straddles the bookstore categories of historical fiction and fantasy.

-If you’ve read this far I thank you for your patience and participation.
+This project, thus, is a gift from the collective imagination, through my imagination , to your imagination.
 Perhaps it will inspire you to find Carnival in your own time, in your own place, in your own mind.
 Many adventures to you, and may you keep your dreams alive.